First French War of Religion (1562–1563): Edict of Amboise

 The parlement of Dijon likewise refused to register the edict.
 A delegation was sent to the capital to protest its terms.
 At the instigation of the lieutenant-general Tavannes, the parlementaire Jean Bégat drew up a critique of the edict.
 Bégat's criticism was delivered to represent the general Burgundian opposition to the terms.
 It argued that a state could not take half measures in matters of religion, and that one was either with Christ or against him.
-Bégat raised the spectre of the possibility of France becoming a 'new Germania' where everyone would elect their own ministers.
-Christin argues that rather than quieting the anti-Protestant policy of the city government, parlement and lieutenant-general the peace in fact emboldened them as they turned to legal quibbling and judicial attacks.
-Under great duress the parlement registered the edict on 19 June 1563, but only with a clause that negated the edicts terms added to the text.
+Bégat raised the spectre of the possibility of France becoming a "new Germania" where everyone would elect their own ministers.
+Christin argues that rather than quieting the anti-Protestant policy of the city government, parlement and lieutenant-general, the peace in fact emboldened them as they turned to legal quibbling and judicial attacks.
+Under great duress, the parlement registered the edict on 19 June 1563, but only with a clause that negated the edict's terms added to the text.
 It would require the personal presence of the king in May 1564 during the grand tour of the kingdom for the parlement to register the edict in its intended form.

-Beneath the parlement of Dijon the sénéchaussée of Mâcon hesitated before registering the edict, apprehensive that it was not really the king's intention to establish such a peace.
+Beneath the parlement of Dijon, the sénéchaussée of Mâcon hesitated before registering the edict, apprehensive that it was not really the king's intention to establish such a peace.

-The premier président (first president) of the Bordeaux parlement Jacques-Benoît Lagebâton managed to push the registration of the edict through the body over the objections of his colleagues.
+The premier président (first president) of the Bordeaux parlement, Jacques-Benoît Lagebâton, managed to push the registration of the edict through the body over the objections of his colleagues.
 As a reward for this, the other judges were able to hound him from office some time later.
-The parlementaires resisted the crowns choice of commissioners for Guyenne several weeks.
+The parlementaires resisted the crown's choice of commissioners for Guyenne for several weeks.

 Instead of registering the edict, the parlement of Aix re-established its commitment to the declaration of 1562 that Catholicism was the only religion of the kingdom.
 The body refused to acknowledge they had received the new peace edict for a year.
 In response, the royal government dismissed the entire body of justices and replaced them for a year.
-Ultimately however Provence would be excluded from the need to provide sites of worship to the Protestants of the province.
+Ultimately, however, Provence would be excluded from the need to provide sites of worship to the Protestants of the province.

-The baron de Caylus was entrusted by the court with heading to Toulouse to ensure their parlement registered the edict.
+The baron de Caaylus, was entrusted by the court with heading to Toulouse to ensure their parlement registered the edict.
 He arrived in the city for the registration of the edict on 14 April and then set about working towards its enforcement, receiving the submission of the comte de Crussol and with him the Protestant strongholds that had held out.
 It would not be until the arrival of the new governor of Languedoc the baron de Damville on 21 July that the edict would be registered.
 Nevertheless, the parlement refused to either print or display the edict on the grounds it would cause disorder among the Catholic population in reaction to its terms.